Pagure/pagure/doc/overview.rst

 without a clear/safe way of filtering for un-safe script or hacks is a security hole.
-For this reason we also strongly encourage anyone wanting to deploy their own instance of pagure with the doc server, to run this application on an completely different domain name (not just a sub-domain) in order to reduce the cross-site forgery risks.
+For this reason we also strongly encourage anyone wanting to deploy their own instance of pagure with the doc server, to run this application on a completely different domain name (not just a sub-domain) in order to reduce the cross-site forgery risks.